-As well as addressing an individual's complaint, the process of listening to and resolving complaints would contribute to school improvements.
+As well as addressing an individual's complaint, the process of listening to and resolving complaints would contribute to improvements within the setting.
 When individual complaints are heard, schools may identify issues that need to be addressed.
-The monitoring and review of complaints by the school and Governing Body can be useful to evaluating the school's performance.
-Any discussion of complaints by the Governing Body or others in the school community should not name or be able to identify individuals.
+The monitoring and review of complaints by the setting and Governing Body can be useful to evaluating the setting's performance.
+Any discussion of complaints by the Governing Body or others in the setting's community should not name or be able to identify individuals.